Anthony Lane: Professional recognition

 Nicholas Lezard, reviewing Lane's collection Nobody's Perfect, wrote that "If the film is good art, or a delight, Lane will communicate precisely, concisely and illuminatingly the relevant merits; if the film sucks, he has some fun."
-Laura Miller, reviewing that collection in The New York Times, wrote that "Lane writes pose the way Fred Astaire danced; his sentences and paragraphs are a sublime, rhythmic concoction of glide and snap, lightness and sting.
+Laura Miller, reviewing that collection in The New York Times, wrote that "Lane writes prose the way Fred Astaire danced; his sentences and paragraphs are a sublime, rhythmic concoction of glide and snap, lightness and sting.
 Like his beloved Jane Austen, his style is infernally contagious."
 However, she expressed reservations about his use of puns.
 In 2008, Lane was named one of the top 30 critics in the world by More Intelligent Life, the web version of the lifestyle publication from The Economist.
 As of 2010, the movie review aggregation website Metacritic weighted Lane's movie reviews higher than any other critic's.

 Personal life

-Lane lives in Cambridge, England with his wife, Allison Pearson, a British writer and columnist.
-The couple have a daughter, Eveline (born January 1996), and a son, Thomas B. (born August 1998).
+Lane used to live in Cambridge, England, with his former partner, Allison Pearson, a British writer and columnist.